commonknowledge/wordpress-starter-template/README.md

 4. Start up all containers in the background with:

 ```
-docker compose up -d
+docker-compose up -d
 ```

 6. You can access the site at [http://localhost:8082](http://localhost:8082).
-You can view logs by running `docker compose logs`.
+You can view logs by running `docker-compose logs`.

 # Full development documentation